fah870599552/fah870599552.github.io/_pages/About Me.md

 <br/>
 <img src="/assets/images/lake.jpg" alt="Lake" width="900"/>

-Outside of work, I love spending time with my wife Hannah, who currently teaches middle school English, and my dog Olan, who currently is asleep on the couch.
+Outside of work, I love spending time with my wife Hannah, who is a middle school Language Arts/STEAM teacher and fabrication lab facilitator, and my dog Olan, who currently is asleep on the couch.

 I enjoy shooting hoops, hiking, running, rock climbing, traveling, and trying new foods.
 I'm a big fan of NBA basketball and root for the Indiana Pacers.